Khorog: Transportation

 There is a bridge to the Afghan side of the river.
 Khorog is situated along the Pamir Highway at the point where it leaves the Panj valley and heads east up the Ghunt valley.
 The Pamir highway is the main road in Gorno-Badakhshan and connects the Tajik capital of Dushanbe toward the west to the Republic of Kyrgyzstan to the northeast.

 The highway is very difficult to pass in both directions, especially during winter and spring.
 Khorog also has a small airport, which can accommodate smaller airplanes like AN-28 turboprop and the Yakovlev YAK-40, or helicopters.
+Currently, in 2023, there are no regular flights between Khorog and Dushanbe.

 Climate

 Khorog experiences a semi-arid climate (Köppen climate classification BSk) with cold, snowy winters and hot, dry summers.

+Notable people

+The following is a list of well-known people who were born or brought up in Khorog: